You must have heard of “VPN”. You might even be using one right now and want to brag about how it keeps your network “secure” as if you knew better.

 Turning your Wi-Fi router into a personal VPN server

-Setting your server takes a bit of work, but is the best way to go about having a VPN.
-It’s free, and you’re in charge of your data.
+Setting up your server takes a bit of work, but is the best way to go about having a VPN.
+It’s free, and you’re in charge of your data as well as your security.

 Generally, to use a router’s VPN, you first need to set up Dynamic DNS, which I detailed in this post on DDNS.
 After that, configure the VPN protocol of your choice, as mentioned above.

 Many routers offer a simplified app-based VPN solution in addition to standard VPN servers.
-Specifically, Ubiquiti’s AmpliFi routers come with Teleport, and Asus routers have Instant Guard.
+Specifically, Ubiquiti routers come with Teleport, and Asus routers have Instant Guard.
 Both are valuable and well-thought-out VPN solutions for mobile users, as I detailed in this post on Instant Guard vs. Teleport.

-Finally, a home router can handle between three and thirty VPN clients simultaneously, depending on the model—enough for any personal needs.
+Depending on the model, a home router can handle between 3 and 30 VPN clients simultaneously—enough for any personal need.

 The takeaway

-Considering how easy it is to have a VPN these days, it’s generally a good idea to use it when connected to a local network whose security you’re unsure about.
+Considering how easy it is to have a VPN these days, it’s generally a good idea to use it when connected to a local network whose security you’re unsure about or when you travel and need to access a service available only to your home locale.
+And that’s only when you should use a VPN connection.

 Here are a couple of recap bullet points to keep in mind: